How to change how documents are scored

 BM25PlusWeight

 BM25+ was originally proposed by Lv-Zhai in CIKM11 paper: Lower-Bounding Term Frequency Normalization.
-BM25+ was derived from BM25 by lower-bounding TF and using all of the parameters of BM25 with an additional parameter – delta(δ).
-Experiments by Lv-Zhai have shown that BM25+ works very well with δ = 1.
+It was derived from BM25 by lower-bounding TF.
+It uses all of the parameters of BM25 with an additional parameter, delta (\(\delta\)).
+Experiments by Lv-Zhai have shown that BM25+ works very well with \(\delta=1\).

 PL2Weight

-PL2Weight implements the representative scheme of the Divergence from Randomness Framework This weighting scheme is useful for tasks that require early precision.
-It uses the Poisson approximation of the Binomial Probabilistic distribution (P),the Laplace method to find the after-effect of sampling (L) and the second wdf normalization to normalize the wdf in the document to the length of the document (H2).
+It uses thePoisson approximation of the Binomial Probabilistic distribution (P) along with Stirling’s approximation for the factorial value, the Laplace method to find the after-effect of sampling (L) and the second wdf normalization proposed by Amati to normalize the wdf in the document to the length of the document (H2).

 Document weight is controlled by parameter c.
 The default value of 1 for c is suitable for longer queries but it may need to be changed for shorter queries.